 CM Vijayan supports Stalin’s March 22 delimitation meeting

-Kerala Chief Minister Pinarayi Vijayan on Friday accepted the invitation of his Tamil Nadu counterpart, M.K.
-Stalin, to attend the March 22 meeting on the delimitation issue.
+Thiruvananthapuram: Kerala Chief Minister Pinarayi Vijayan on Friday accepted the invitation of his Tamil Nadu counterpart, M.K.
+Stalin, to attend the...

 Thiruvananthapuram: Kerala Chief Minister Pinarayi Vijayan on Friday accepted the invitation of his Tamil Nadu counterpart, M.K.
 Stalin, to attend the March 22 meeting on the delimitation issue.